Outdoor Burning: Best Practices

 Residential Fire Pits and Outdoor Wood Burning Appliances

 Within the City of Kelowna, outdoor wood burning appliances are not permitted; this includes fire pits, woodstoves, chimneys and other appliances, unless conditions are met as outlined in Bylaw No. 10760.

 Different restrictions are in place for other municipalities in the Central Okanagan.
 Residents in other municipalities should speak with their local Fire Department to see if campfires or wood burning appliances are allowed and if permits are required.

 Open Burning Season

 Call Before You Burn

 Open burning is only permitted when the Venting Index is 65 or greater and particulate matter (PM 2.5) concentration is less than 15 µg/m3.
-Anyone that is caught burning without a Burning Permit or breaking the rules of their permit may be subject to fines up to $2000.
+Anyone who burns without an open burning permit or does not adhere to the rules of their permit may be subject to fines of up to $2000.

 Current Open Burning Conditions

 Residents with a valid permit are required to check the air quality conditions on the day that they want to burn.
 Conditions are updated daily at approximately 8:00am.
 The conditions can also be accessed by calling 1-855-262-BURN(2876).

 When conditions allow for burning, fires should not be started until after 10 am as the venting index is rarely good in the morning, and daily measurements are based on afternoon venting conditions.

 Only "Permitted burning materials" are allowed to be burned: that means untreated wood, prunings, branches, tree trunks, or other vegetation which have been DRY for at least two years.